come-maiz/tangamandapio/posts/travis-snap-testing.md

 a CLI application, then the tests will call commands and subcommands and check the outputs.
 If it's a website or a desktop application, the tests will click things, enter text and check the changes on this GUI.
 If it's a service with an HTTP API, the tests will make requests and check the responses.
-On this tests, the closer you can get to simulate the environment and behaviour of your real users, the better.
+On these tests, the closer you can get to simulate the environment and behaviour of your real users, the better.